vitaly-sazonov/CV/CV.eng.md

   - created a planner (calendar)
   - integration with internal medical service
   > _Stack:_ Dart, Flutter, NestJS, PostgreSQL, Redis
+- `2020-2021` **Flutter app for boiler service engineers**
+  - creating applications for the departure of an engineer at the place of installation of equipment
+  - route was created together with Yandex.navigator
+  - forms for drawing up acts of completed work with additional transformation into pdf
+  - created a planner (calendar)
+  - communication with the server based on REST API
+  > _Stack:_ Dart, Flutter, MobxDart

 ### **Skills**